 Police should stop each driver only long enough to ask short, simple questions and to check for signs of impairment, such as alcohol on the breath, slurred speech, and glassy or bloodshot eyes.
 Drivers who show no signs of intoxication must be allowed to leave the checkpoint immediately.
 If police do detect signs of impairment, the driver should be directed to a separate area for a field sobriety test.
 At that point, any investigation must be based on probable cause.

 Authorities should establish sobriety checkpoints only as part of an ongoing safe-driving program, and the logistics must follow established departmental policy.
 A judge and a representative from the district attorney's office should be included in planning the roadblock.
 The checkpoint's supervising officers must be well-versed in any safety and civil-rights issues that arise.
 The public should be made aware of the checkpoint ahead of time through the media, and the police are supposed to publish the exact location.

 A vehicle stopped at a roadblock constitutes a seizure under the Fourth Amendment, according to the Supreme Court.
 A Fourth Amendment seizure takes place "when there is a governmental termination of freedom of movement through means intentionally applied."
 However, sobriety checkpoints are held primarily to promote public safety, not to discover evidence of crimes.
 The court has ruled that no warrants are required.
 The Fourth Amendment provides protection from unreasonable search and seizures.
 In the case of sobriety checkpoints, the Courts applied a balancing test weighing the intrusiveness of the detention on the individual, against the government's interests for public safety, placing greater importance on keeping impaired motorists off the road.

 Police don't always adhere to the guidelines established by the Supreme Court when conducting sobriety checkpoints, so not all evidence gathered during NJ DWI drunk driving arrests at roadblocks is admissible.
-An experienced New Jersey DWI lawyer at Levow DWI Law will evaluate every aspect of a sobriety checkpoint arrest to determine whether proper protocol was followed, and devise an appropriate challenge.
+An experienced New Jersey DWI lawyer at Levow DWI Law, P.C. will evaluate every aspect of a sobriety checkpoint arrest to determine whether proper protocol was followed, and devise an appropriate challenge.